Which category should I enter my product in?

 We are planning a number of product enhancements for later this year, but they won’t be implemented prior to the deadline for entry.
 How can we draw attention to this in our application?

 The information that you provide on the entry form should relate to the product that you are entering.
-If you significantly update your product after the closing date for entries to the Bett Awards 2017, you can enter it in the Bett Awards next year.
+If you significantly update your product after the closing date for entries to the Bett Awards 2018, you can enter it in the Bett Awards the following year.

 We have a very complex product or one which will only run on our network or relies on a ‘live’ environment, can we still enter and how will it be tested?